Managing systems using the RHEL 9 web console

 3. Enable GSSAPIAuthentication by uncommenting the GSSAPIAuthentication no line and replacing it with GSSAPIAuthentication yes.

 Chapter 7.
-Configuring Single Sign-On for the RHEL 9 web console in the IdM domain
+Configuring Single Sign-On for logging in to the RHEL web console service running on an IdM client and an IdM server

-You can use Single Sign-on (SSO) authentication provided by Identity Management (IdM) in the RHEL 9 web console to leverage the following advantages:
+Using Single Sign-on (SSO) authentication provided by Identity Management (IdM) in the RHEL 9 web console has the following advantages:

 • Users with a Kerberos ticket in the IdM domain do not need to provide login credentials to access the web console.

-• Certificate configuration is not necessary.
-The console’s web server automatically switches to a certificate issued by the IdM certificate authority and accepted by browsers.
+• Users with a certificate issued by the IdM certificate authority (CA) do not need to provide login credentials to access the web console.
+The web console server automatically switches to a certificate issued by the IdM certificate authority and accepted by browsers.
+Certificate configuration is not necessary.

 Prerequisites